Wei18/coreml-survival-guide/MobileNetV2+SSDLite/ObjectDetection/Wei/README.md

 ### OPTIONAL
 [v] 1.
 Draw bounding boxes at recorded video frame
-[v] 2.
+[x] 2.
 Stop video recording automatically if no more person detected after the time of last detected video frame over than 5 seconds